 If you don’t have a spinnaker for your sailboat yet, aren’t you a little envious of those big, colorful, billowing sails you sometimes see at your favorite cruising spots?
-Nothing says, “Yeah, we got this!” quite like a racing or cruising spinnaker.
+Nothing says, “Yeah, we’ve got this!” quite like a racing or cruising spinnaker.
 It’s as though the sailboat is puffing its chest out with confidence and strength.
-No wonder it’s called the “fun sail.”
+No wonder it’s called the fun sail.

 The strategy I’m going to describe isn’t my invention.
 I picked up the basic idea from Dale Mack that appeared in the Technical Tips section of the March 2002 edition of the Catalina 22 Fleet 20 newsletter.
-But I’ve added a few stingy twists on it that integrate a spinnaker with my existing rigging on Summer Dance.
+But I’ve added a few stingy twists on it that reduce the cost by integrating a spinnaker with my existing rigging on Summer Dance.

 The four stages of stingy spinnaker rigging are:

 - Start with a used sail and reuse your existing running rigging.
 You don’t absolutely need more lines or hardware.
 It’s not as convenient as full rigging, but it works to get started.

 - Add a dedicated spinnaker sheet (or two) to swap headsails quicker and to make gybing the spinnaker in front of the forestay possible.
 Also add turning blocks to lead the sheets.

 - Add a dedicated spinnaker halyard and block to swap headsails even quicker and to prevent chafing the jib halyard.
 Modify your headsail downhaul line if you have one, to work double duty as a spinnaker tack line.

 - Add a spinnaker sock (also called a snuffer) and launch bag (also called a turtle) for quicker, easier, dousing and storage.